 2. If you opt for a hotel, upgrade to a suite.
 You won’t regret it!

 Most standard hotel rooms can be too small for a group of more than 4 people.
 Hotel suites have larger bathrooms, which means no one is waiting to wash their hands or use the bathroom.
 They also usually have a “Living room” area in which bridesmaids can relax as they wait their turn for hair and makeup.
+Brides usually get the wispy eyelash set for their wedding to look good on the photos.
 Remember, most brides have 4-5 bridesmaids, themselves, their mother, sometimes mother-in-law all getting ready together.
 Not to mention, at least one, sometimes 2 photographers!
 That sums up to more than 10 people in one space.
 With more space, there is less stress and gives everyone a better overall experience.